 I can’t count the number of times I would catch the cat staring at the wall or into space.
-Sometimes at night he would stare out into the yard, so much so that I would go outside to investigate thinking that the cat was looking at a burglar (yes, I’m a scaredy cat) hiding in the yard.
+Sometimes at night he would stare out into the yard, so much so that I would go outside to investigate thinking that the cat was looking at a burglar (yes, I’m a scaredy cat).
 There was never a burglar.

 He was more likely to be looking at an insect or some movement that caught his eye.